TheMobileDeVs/Expecting/README.md

    * Creates username and password

 * User Profile Screen
-   * User adds age, weeks pregnant
    * User can add if they are on multivitamins
    * User can add a bedtime
-   * User can add if they are physically
+   * User can add if they are physically active
    * User can create unique reminders
    * User can logout
    * User can delete account